 The EM interactions of charged hadrons at very high energies are not included in current EAS simulators like AIRES or CORSIKA.
-At these energies, the projectile may break when crossing the EM field of an air nucleus at relatively large transverse distances (a diffractive collision), or it may radiate a real photon (bremsstrahlung), or it may radiate a virtual photon that converts into a pair (e^+e^- emission) or a rho meson (photo-hadronic collision).
-These ultraperipheral processes have a longer interaction length than the hadronic ones, but we think that a precise estimate of their effect on EASs was long due.
-Here we have parametrized them and have then used AIRES to find the changes in X{max} and in the muon or electron abundances at different slant depths that they introduce.
-We obtain 1-2% corrections that, given the precision and the reduced statistics in EAS experiments, are far from being observable.
+At these energies, the projectile may break when crossing the EM field of an air nucleus at relatively large transverse distances (a diffractive collision), or it may radiate a real photon (bremsstrahlung), or it may radiate a virtual photon that converts into a pair $(e^+e^-$ emission) or a rho meson (photonuclear collision).
+These ultra-peripheral processes have a longer interaction length than the hadronic ones, but we think that a precise estimate of their effect on EASs was long due.
+Here we have parametrized them and have then used AIRES to find the changes in $X{\rm max}$ and in the muon or electron abundances at different slant depths that they introduce.
+We obtain 1% corrections that, given the precision and the reduced statistics in EAS experiments, are far from being observable.

 Despite the reduced size of these effects, they are significant (non-zero) and consistent.
-First of all, there is an 2-3% increase in the number of particles when the shower is young.
-As the shower develops, however, the relative excess decreases, becoming just a 0.04% increment in the total number of particles at $X{\rm max}$.
+First of all, there is a slight excess (around 0.3%) in the number of particles near $X{\rm max}$; this excess becomes a deficit when the shower is old.
 Second, the shower maximum is slightly shifted: the new interactions reduce in a few g/cm2 the value of $X{\rm max}$.
 This implies that at a given slant depth the showers are now a bit older.
-If we compare showers at the same age s, we find a 1% increase in the number of charged particles at s>1.4, while the number of muons at these large values of s is not modified at all by the new EM processes.
-As a consequence, old showers have a 1% smaller muon-to-EM ratio due to these processes.
+Third, old showers have less muons and a 1% smaller muon-to-EM ratio.
+These effects just reflect (i) that the average shower develops faster due to the new collisions, and (ii) that the ratio of photons to charged pions introduced by these EM processes is larger than in hadronic collisions.

 Our results underline the consistency and the stability of current simulators under the type of processes considered.
-Despite their sizeable cross section, ultra-peripheral collisions are events of low multiplicity and/or low inelasticity, and their inclusion in these simulators would improve their accuracy in just a 1%.
+Despite their sizeable cross section, ultra-peripheral collisions are events of low inelasticity, and their inclusion in these simulators would improve their accuracy in just a 1%.